In 2022

 Find and implement sustainable solutions to housing insecurity

-Provide affordable housing for homeless students and their families
+Provide affordable housing for public school students of Monterey County and their families

 Raise public awareness about the root causes of this crisis

-Many people in local government agencies, in nonprofits, in public office and in faith-based communities are actively addressing the needs of those who are homeless every day.
-Monterey County has a robust Coalition of Homeless Services Providers that works to coordinate efforts of all entities working in this field.
-The county has it's first coordinator of homeless response, Roxanne Wilson.
+Many people in local government agencies, in nonprofits, in public office and in faith-based communities are actively addressing every day the needs of those who are homeless every day.
+Monterey County has a robust Coalition of Homeless Services Provider that works to coordinate efforts of all entities working in this field.
+The county has its first coordinator of homeless response, Roxanne Wilson.
 All agree: Units of affordable housing are needed now.
 H4K wants to work with you to meet that need.

 Unhoused mother and child